lhuxcorona/Lhux/README.md

 ```
 # Project setup

-Clone the ar-plus/mobile_automation project from Git repository using the URL git@github.disney.com:ar-plus/mobile_automation.git  to your local machine
+- Clone the  project `ar-plus/mobile_automation` using the URL `git@github.disney.com:ar-plus/mobile_automation.git` to your local machine

-in VSC select File > Open Folder  and browse to your project folder that you cloned from previous step
+- In VSCode select  `File > Open Folder `  and browse to your project folder that you cloned from previous step

-In order to speed up the development process, install Cucumber (Gherkin) Full Support and Beautify extensions JavaScript and TypeScript Nightly, DotENV
+- In order to speed up the development process, install  `Cucumber (Gherkin) Full Support, Beautify, TypeScript Nightly and DotENV ` extensions in VSCode

- in VSC

-### How to run the project on a physical device android
+### How to run the project on a physical device on android

 Connect your device over USB

-Verify that your operating system is able to see your device, type "adb devices" on a terminal, it should appear the list of devices attached
+Verify that your operating system is able to see your device, type  `adb devices ` on a terminal, it should appear the list of devices attached

 Copy the name and characteristics of the device in the configuration file  wdio.android.conf for Android in the capabilities of appium

 Open a terminal from VSC and run the test script you are  interest in, for instance:
-/node_modules/.bin/wdio ./config/wdio.android.conf.ts --spec ./tests/android/ar.permissions.feature
+`/node_modules/.bin/wdio ./config/wdio.android.conf.ts --spec ./tests/android/ar.permissions.feature`

 ### How to run the project on a physical device ios
+TODO

 ### How to run with headspin

 You must be connected to the disney vpn

-Open a terminal from VSC and run the test script you are  interest in (wdio.headspin.ios.conf for IOS or wdio.headspin.android.conf for android), for instance:
+Open a terminal from VSCode and run the test script you are  interest in for instance:

-npm run headspin.android.stage -- --spec "tests/android/ar.comparation.images.feature"
+`npm run headspin.android.stage -- --spec "tests/android/ar.comparation.images.feature `

 # Project structure